On Atmospheric Retrievals of Exoplanets with Inhomogeneous Terminators: Summary and Discussion

 Additionally, we find that a series of factors likely affected previous studies inferring anomalously cool temperatures in atmospheric retrievals of transmission spectra, starting with \MGL.
-These include: \begin{itemize} \item Failing to consider the uncertainties in the retrieved temperature estimates from the literature. \item Using the retrieved temperature at the top of the atmosphere ($10^{-6}$~bar) as a representative temperature for the photosphere in transmission spectra. \item Assuming that the temperatures probed in transmission spectroscopy cannot be cooler than the planetary skin temperature. \item Choosing inappropriate $P$--$T$ profile parameterizations. \item Generalising findings derived from non-cloudy models and extreme atmospheric scenarios that may not be representative of the general population of exoplanets. \end{itemize}
+These include: \begin{itemize} \item Failing to consider the uncertainties in the retrieved temperature estimates from the literature. \item Using the retrieved temperature at the top of the atmosphere ($10^{-6}$~bar) as a representative temperature for the photosphere in transmission spectra. \item Assuming that the temperatures probed with transmission spectroscopy cannot be cooler than the skin temperature for a gray atmosphere. \item Choosing inappropriate $P$--$T$ profile parameterizations. \item Generalising findings derived from non-cloudy models and extreme atmospheric scenarios that may not be representative of the general population of exoplanets. \item Assuming that the atmospheric properties at the terminator can be inferred from a single transit depth measurement at an arbitrary wavelength. \end{itemize}

 We discuss additional considerations for future works as we move towards the characterisation of transiting exoplanets with multidimensional models.